Jerry E. Howell

 the lowest cost way for you to build as the metals can usually

-or so for aluminum, brass and stainless steel.
+pound for aluminum, brass and stainless steel.
 But as can be seen,

 most of the model engines are designed to look like they were